-Join your yacht in the city of Catania.
+Join your luxury motor yacht or sailing yacht in the city of Catania.
 Enjoy a delicious lunch onboard of fish fresh from the market.
 After lunch, explore the city on foot to discover the ornate architecture – Catania was rebuilt during the baroque period following Mount Etna’s eruption in 1669.
 Take a trip by 4x4 up to the moonscape of the volcano.
 Head to the rooftop bar at Una Palace hotel for sundowners and the best view of Mount Etna gently puffing away, before dining on a wonderful taste of Sicily at Me Cumpari Turiddu.

 Wake up at the foot of Taormina and take the cable car to visit this hilltop town.
 Visit the beautifully preserved 3rd century Teatro Antico, perched on top of steep cliffs with panoramic views.
 Beach lovers should head to Letojanni beach, a gorgeous swathe of golden sand.
-Make the most of the yacht’s water toys in the bay or explore the coves and caves - crew can take you to Grotta Azurra by tender.
+Make the most of the yacht’s water toys in the bay or explore the coves and caves - the yacht's crew can take you to Grotta Azurra onboard the tender.
 Enjoy another locally sourced dinner in the atmospheric courtyard at Osteria RossoDiVino, then head back to the yacht for an overnight cruise.

 Stromboli is thought to be the inspiration behind J.R.R.
 Tolkien’s ‘Mount Doom’.
 It also found fame in the Bergman/Rossillini 1950 film named for the volcano.
 Today you can hike up to the top with a guide, to encounter fire and glowing rocks spitting from the crater.
 Wander the streets of Stromboli town reaching the Piazza San di Vincenzo.
 Take in stunning views and walk the black sand beach at Ficogrande.
-Dine onboard as the yacht cruises to the west of the island for the main show: red-hot glowing lava pouring down the slope.
+Dine onboard as the yacht sails to the west of the island for the main show: red-hot glowing lava pouring down the slope.

-Shipwrecks and glamour
+Shipwrecks and Glamour

 Breakfast in chic Panarea, followed by a stroll around this tiny and exclusive car-free island.
 The whitewashed village and port San Pietro hosts designer boutiques draped in bougainvillea.
 History lovers can also visit a village dating from the Bronze Age on the other side of the island.
 On water, explore the five islets just offshore, dive the wreck of a 19th century ship or snorkel from the pretty cove Cala Junco.
 Kick off your evening at the Bar del porto or the Bridge Club, then dine at the fashionable Hotel Raya before dancing all night at its open-air club.